-Duke is committed to supporting veterans employed at Duke University and Duke University Health System.
+Duke is committed to supporting veterans employed at Duke University and Duke Health.
 Although this page provides links to services that may be of interest to veterans, all employees at Duke are invited to use this resource.

 Identify as a Veteran

 Duke is committed to offering equal opportunity in recruitment, hiring, appointment, and promotion to its employees and applicants for employment, without regard to disability or veteran status.
-The university reviews its personnel policies regularly to ensure that veterans and people with disabilities are given careful consideration for all jobs for which they qualify.
+Personnel policies are reviewed regularly to ensure that veterans and individuals with disabilities are given careful considerations for all jobs for which they qualify.

-If you’re a veteran or disabled person, we invite you to share your status with Duke.
-Doing so will help us monitor and advance our equal opportunity policy.
+If you’re a veteran or a disabled individual, we invite you to share your status with Duke.
+Doing so will help us monitor and advance our equal opportunity policies.
 Submission of such information is voluntary, and declining to provide it will not subject you to adverse treatment.
-The university keeps such information confidential, except as provided by law.
+Duke keeps such information confidential, except as provided by law.

 Veteran Status Definitions

 - Disabled veteran: A veteran who served on active duty in the U.S. military ground, naval, or air service and (1) who was discharged or released from active duty because of a service-connected disability or (2) who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) for certain disabilities under laws administered by the Department of Veterans Affairs.

 - Recently separated veteran: A veteran during the three-year period beginning on the date of such veteran's discharge or release from active duty in the U.S. military, ground, naval, or air service.

 - Active duty wartime or campaign badge veteran: Someone who served on active duty in the U.S. military, ground, naval, or air service during a war, or in a campaign or expedition for which a campaign badge has been authorized under the laws administered by the Department of Defense.